Lazerbeak12345/chaml/README.md

 ## Other features

 - Object inheritance
-  - The core components are provided, but can be improoved with a library.
+  - The core components are provided (via some built-in prototyping), but can be improoved with a library.
 - Keywords, inline xml, obj syntax sugar all to be syntax modules.

 ### Other features proposal "Operators"